Red-Hat-SE-RTO/openshift-ztp/README.md

 ## TO-DO/WishList
 - Disconnected deployments (In progress)
-- Swap ArgoCD out for Red Hat GitOps
-- Add HA OpenShift cluster examples and workflows (Fix tagging of machines when it populates in cluster)
-- Convert Bash script templating of Spoke Clusters to Ansible
 - Video on ZTP to vSphere deployments
 - Expand to Nutanix
 - Expand to Hyper-V
 - Vault integration
 - Quick start Script
+- [DONE] Swap ArgoCD out for Red Hat GitOps
+- [DONE] Add HA OpenShift cluster examples and workflows (Fix tagging of machines when it populates in cluster)
+- [DONE] Convert Bash script templating of Spoke Clusters to Ansible
-- bootstrap-hub.sh (bug-fixs and Optimizations)
+- [DONE, Superseded by Ansibleization] bootstrap-hub.sh (bug-fixs and Optimizations)

 ## Special Thanks